 Here is how to sew lingerie elastic using both a serger and a sewing machine.
 This is a quick and easy method if you have a serger machine.
 It is the same as above except you use the serger for the first line of stitching and the sewing machine for the final stitching.

 - Place the elastic on the right side of the fabric.
-Make sure the picot edge is pointing inwards like the first photo above.
+Make sure the picot edge is pointing inwards like in the first photo above.

 - Use your serger to attach the elastic instead of a zig-zag stitch.
 Pull carefully on the elastic and stitch it in place.
 While you are stitching make sure the serger blade does not cut into your elastic.